 Cost of attendance (COA) – EFC = Financial need

-The information you provide on your FAFSA directly determines how much aid you can receive.
-So, “the best way to get the most out of the financial aid process is by providing the biggest, most accurate picture of your financial circumstances on the FAFSA,” Randolph said.
+The information you provide on your FAFSA directly determines how much aid you can receive, so according to Randolph, “The best way to get the most out of the financial aid process is by providing the biggest, most accurate picture of your financial circumstances on the FAFSA.”

 On top of simply filing a FAFSA, making sure you do it correctly will smooth the process and could even help you qualify for more aid.
-Randolph gave her tips for avoiding common FAFSA mistakes:
+Making FAFSA corrections can take time.

-- Go through the FAFSA “slowly and don’t leave anything blank,” she said.
+- Go through the FAFSA “slowly, and don’t leave anything blank,” she said.
 “If the answer to a question is zero, or it doesn’t apply to you, write in ‘0’.”

 - Make sure you get your family size right.
 Don’t forget to “include the student in the household size,” Randolph said.
-“Step-parents’ information must be on the form, too.”
+“Stepparents’ information must be on the form, too.”

 - “The biggest mistake students make is actually forgetting to sign the form,” she added.
 “So sign the form!”

 If this is the first time as a parent or student that you have filed a FAFSA, you might need some extra help — and it’s often out there.
 “Many communities will host free FAFSA workshop days, where professionals will help you through the application,” Randolph said.

 Lastly, you should never lie or purposely misrepresent any information on the FAFSA.
 Not only can this jeopardize your chance of getting financial aid, it’s illegal.